How to choose a cedar well?

 Himalayan Cedar and Blue Atlas Cedar

-Choosing a cedar tree based on growing conditions
+Choosing a cedar according to growing conditions

 Comments